I'd like to talk about the

 3.

-care if the return address is your mother's, she may well have not sent the
+care if the email came from granny.
+She may well have not sent the

-your mother's address in someone else's address book, and use it as the return
+your granny's address in someone else's address book, and use it as the return

 address.
 Or, it could infect her computer and e-mail itself to you.
 Either way,